 Named after the Italian anatomist Antonio Pacchioni, calcified granulations are called Pacchionian bodies.
 Occasionally, arachnoid granulations are called Pacchioni’s granulations.

 Granular fovea are impressions of arachnoid granulations on the undersurface of the overlying bone.

 Tributaries of the Dural Venous Sinuses

-The major groups of veins that communicate with the DVS are:
+The major groups of veins that communicate with the DVS are as follows.

 The meningeal veins intermingle to form a plexus in the endosteal layer of the dura and in the potential space between it and the periosteum of the inner table of the calvarium.
 They peregrinate between the DVS internally and the pterygoid plexus after exiting the skull.
 Along with the diploic veins, they amalgamate into the lateral venous lacunae in the DVS.

-The few prominent emissary veins can be summarized as follows:
+The key emissary veins can be summarized as follows:

 |Occipital emissary vein||Between the torcular sinus and occipital scalp veins|

 |Veins in the cribriform region||Connecting the SSS and veins of nasal mucosa.|

 |Parietal emissary vein||Between the SSS and scalp veins through the parietal foramen|